-Medical payments insurance.
-Insurance that pays the cost of medical care to an injured person regardless of whether or not the policyholder is legally required to do so.
+Medical expense coverage.
+Insurance that pays the cost of medical care to an injured person regardless of who is at fault for the accident.

 Mutual insurance company.
 An insurance company that is owned by its policyholders — not stockholders.

-Named peril policy.
-A policy in which specific hazards are insured against, such as wind, hail, fire, earthquakes, etc.
+Named-peril policy.
+A policy in which you’re covered only for the specific hazards named in your policy, such as wind, hail, fire, earthquakes, etc.

 Negligence.
-When a person doesn't exercise reasonable care in a given situation, he or she may be considered to be negligent.
+When a person doesn't exercise reasonable care in a given situation, they may be considered to be negligent.
 One can be negligent as a result of doing something or not doing something.

 Non-renewal.
-A decision by an insurance company not to renew a policy.
+A decision by an insurance company not to renew a policy at its expiration date.

 Open peril.
 A form of insurance that provides coverage for all losses or damages except those that are specifically excluded in your policy.